Last updated on November 10th, 2023 at 03:48 am

-MPEG-2 is a higher quality compression associated with DVD.
+MPEG-2 is a higher-quality compression associated with DVDs.

-MPEG-4 has superior compression ability and one popular codec associated with it is the the H.264 codec which could be employed for Blu-ray.
+MPEG-4 has superior compression ability.
+A popular codec associated with it is the H.264 codec which could be used for Blu-ray.

 H.264’s compression flexibility must be noted.
 It allows for compression at higher and lower bit rates and resolutions from mobile phone video right up to videos with broadcast quality.

-Windows Media Video by Microsoft emerged as an answer to RealVideo when ut was the top choice for Internet video streaming.
+Windows Media Video by Microsoft emerged as an answer to RealVideo when it was the top choice for Internet video streaming.

-In the WMV family you should take note of WMV9.
-The Microsoft camp claims that the WMV9 has better compression abililtyt than MPEG2 or even MPEG4.
+In the WMV family, you should take note of WMV9.
+The Microsoft camp claims that the WMV9 has better compression ability than MPEG-2 or even MPEG-4.

 This codec is popularly used when capturing video from a mini-DV camcorder into your computer.

 DV25 captures video at 25Mbps (Megabits per second).
-On a PC it will be captured into an AVI and in a Mac into a MOV file, both of which are container formats.
+On a PC it will be captured into an AVI and on a Mac into a MOV file, both of which are container formats.

 Which Codec(s) to Choose?

 There is no one right answer.
-You choose a codec based on your video production need?
+You choose a codec based on your video production needs.
 There are two considerations here.
 First is the video quality you need.
-If you are going to share video over the Internet or social media networks, you wouldn’t need a lossless codec and would go for the smallest file size to help speed up uploading and streaming time.
+If you are going to share video over the Internet or social media networks, you wouldn’t need a lossless codec.
+You would go for the smallest file size to help speed up uploading and streaming time.